aojah1/agentic-ai-landing-zone/README.md

 ### Applications
 > An application is what gets deployed at the client side, for users or machines to interact with.
-> Apps can be exposed either as an API or a UI.
+> Apps can be exposed either as an API or an UI.

 ### Agent Teams
 > A structured sequence of steps or actions that the AI Agent follows to accomplish a specific business task or answer a user query.